McLean Hospital – 115 Mill Street, Belmont, MA 02478

 Ms. Mead is a teacher and administrator with 17 years of experience in special education.
 Her background is in psychology, education, and art.
 She has taught elementary and middle school special education to students with social-emotional and behavioral challenges in both private and public school settings.

 Mr. Kadehjian has been with Pathways Academy for eight years and was a clinical educator before moving to his current position.
 He works extensively with families and school districts to bring in students that are having difficulties within the public school setting.

 As milieu manager, Ms. Steves works to establish a safe and therapeutic environment for staff and students.
 She is a certified trainer with the Crisis Prevention Institute, the ALICE Training Institute, the Massachusetts Aggression Reduction Center, and is an American Heart Association CPR and first aid trainer.

-The faculty of Pathways Academy consists of educators and clinicians who have extensive training and knowledge of the difficulties affecting children and adolescents with autism spectrum, attention deficit / hyperactive disorder (ADHD), high-functioning autism (HFA), and pervasive developmental disorder-not otherwise specified (PDD-NOS), and other related disorders.
-Pathways staff are also trained to help the psychiatric conditions that often accompany neurodevelopmental disorders.
+The staff of Pathways Academy consists of educators and clinicians who have extensive training and knowledge of the difficulties affecting children and adolescents with autism spectrum disorders, attention deficit/hyperactive disorder (ADHD), and other related disorders.
+Pathways staff are also trained to help students with the psychiatric conditions that often accompany these disorders.

-Each wing of the program (the East and West Wing) has a master's level team leader with certification in special needs.
-Each classroom is lead by a special needs certified teacher.
-School-wide specialists include: speech and language therapists, occupational therapists, social workers, a school psychologist, a neuropsychologist, and a child and adolescent psychiatrist.
+Each wing of the program, has a master's level team leader with certification in special needs, and each classroom is led by a special needs certified teacher.
+School-wide specialists include speech and language therapists, occupational therapists, social workers, a school psychologist, a neuropsychologist, and a child and adolescent psychiatrist.
 Medication evaluation and management services are available through McLean’s Child and Adolescent Outpatient Services by request.